timschofield/webERP/doc/README.txt

 A copy of the GNU General Public License is included in the doc directory along with this program; if not, write to the Free Software Foundation, Inc., 59 Temple Place - Suite 330, Boston, MA  02111-1307, USA.

-Copyright Â© weberp.org 2003-2012 - Contact: info@weberp.org
+Copyright © weberp.org 2003-2012 - Contact: info@weberp.org

+Note that as well as the name of the project/development community of webERP "weberp.org" is a domain name administered by the project administrator on behalf of the project.
+Irrespective of misleading comments elsewhere, copyright of all contributed code remains with the developer who contributed it and the "weberp.org" project is the collective name for the webERP development team.